 Skip to Content

-12 Best Places to Stop on the Drive from Auckland to Paihia (Bay of Islands)
+13 Best Places to Stop on the Drive from Auckland to Paihia (Bay of Islands)

-12 Best Places to Stop on the Drive from Auckland to Paihia (Bay of Islands)
+13 Best Places to Stop on the Drive from Auckland to Paihia (Bay of Islands)

 Hot Tip: Consider getting a home on wheels for your road trip!
 Here are the best Auckland motorhome rental companies.

-Best places to stop between Auckland and Paihia
+Best Places to Stop between Auckland and Paihia

 1. Auckland

-Auckland is the largest city in New Zealand and where most international tourists start their New Zealand trip.
-As you can imagine, for a city of this size (1.6 million people live here) there are loads of fun things to do in Auckland!
+As you can imagine, for a city of this size, there are loads of fun things to do in Auckland!
 So much so that you could easily spend two weeks in Auckland and still not see/do everything on offer!
+But if you only have one or two days in Auckland, that’s still enough time to hit some of the highlights.

-One of the most popular things to do in the ‘city of sails’ (the city’s nickname) is to get out on the water on a boat trip to Waiheke Island, which is just a 40-minute ferry ride away from the CBD.
-On Waiheke Isand, you can book a wine tour, relax at one of the picturesque beaches, or simply indulge in some great food at one of the many restaurants dotted throughout the island.
+One of the most popular tours and things to do in the ‘city of sails’ (the city’s nickname) is to get out on the water on a boat trip to Waiheke Island, which is just a 40-minute ferry ride away from the CBD.
+On Waiheke Ilsand, you can book a wine tour, relax at one of the picturesque beaches, or simply indulge in some great food at one of the many restaurants dotted throughout the island.

-In the city itself, a visit to the famed Sky Tower standing tall at 300 meters can’t be missed.
+In the city itself, a visit to the famed Sky Tower, standing tall at 300 meters (984 ft), can’t be missed.
 For a great view of the city, grab a ticket here to head to the Observation Deck, where you can walk across a glass walkway and watch the city below (not for those afraid of heights!).
-If you’re feeling even more adventurous, why not consider a SkyJump – similar to a bungee jump and a gravity-defying 192-meter jump over the city!

 To stretch your legs, head out to Mount Eden and climb to the top of this dormant volcano, which offers the best views of Auckland, especially at sunset – it’s only 30 minutes to the top, and this walk is suitable for the whole family.

-Some other awesome things to do in Auckland include Auckland Art Gallery, Auckland Zoo, and exploring the Botanic Gardens.
+Some other awesome things to do in Auckland include the Auckland Art Gallery, Auckland Zoo, and exploring the Botanic Gardens.

 There are also plenty of amazing hotels in Auckland to stay in before you set off on your road trip!